How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 A person looking at their watch while sitting on a track.

-However, the Apple Watch VO2 max is determined based on submaximal exercise intensities, so it is a prediction of your VO2 max rather than a true measurement.
+However, the Apple Watch VO2 max is determined based on submaximal exercise intensities, so it is a prediction of your VO2 max rather than a true measurement of your fitness level.

-In addition to the Apple Watch VO2 max capabilities, some of the premium GPS running watches also offer V02 max estimations, including:
+In addition to the Apple Watch VO2 max capabilities, some of the premium GPS running smartwatches also offer V02 max estimations, including:

 • Garmin watches such as the Garmin Forerunner 45, 55, 245, 745, 945, all Garmin Fenix watches, Garmin Vivoactive 4/Venu watches